Empirical Bayes Selection for Value Maximization: The Top- m Selection Problem

-\Cref{asm:eta-rate} will be satisfied under mild conditions by the maximum likelihood estimator for a finite-dimensional parameter $\eta$, with $r_n = n^{-1/2}$ \cite[Theorem 9.14]{keener2010theoretical}.
-This includes the commonly used ``normal-normal'' model, in which the prior is $\Normal(m_g, v_g)$ for unknown $m_g, v_g$ which can be estimated by maximizing the likelihood.
+\Cref{asm:g-rate} will be satisfied under mild conditions by the maximum likelihood estimator when $\mathcal{M}$ is parameterized by some finite-dimensional parameter $\eta$, with $r_n = n^{-1/2}$ (\citet[Theorem 9.14]{keener2010theoretical}).\footnote{The convergence rate holds for estimating $\eta$, but this translates to common families such as finite mixture families parameterized only by their weights and canonical exponential families with finite variance.
+For finite mixture families, note that the $1$-Wasserstein metric can be bounded by the product of the $L_1$-norm of the weight parameters and the maximum $1$-Wasserstein metric between any two mixture components.
+For exponential families, see \Cref{lma:exp-family} in \Cref{sec:real-analysis}.} This includes the commonly used ``normal-normal'' model, in which the prior is $\Normal(m_g, v_g)$ for unknown $m_g, v_g$ which are estimated by maximum likelihood.
 In the nonparametric case we will generally obtain slower rates of convergence, as allowed for by this assumption.
-For example, from the existing literature on convergence rates for deconvolution problems: \begin{itemize} \item if the prior takes on some finite but unknown number of values, \cite{chen1995optimal} shows that the best possible convergence rate for estimating the prior in the $1$-Wasserstein metric is $n^{-1/4}$; \item if the prior has a density function with $k$ bounded derivatives, \cite{carroll1988optimal} shows that the fastest rate of convergence of any estimator of the prior is $(\log n)^{-k/2}$ in the $L_1$-norm of the p.d.f..
-Furthermore, if we assume the support of $G(\eta)$ is bounded, the same rate of convergence applies to the $1$-Wasserstein metric. \end{itemize}
+For example, from the existing literature on convergence rates for deconvolution problems: \begin{itemize} \item if the prior takes on some finite but unknown number of values, \citet{chen1995optimal} shows that the best possible convergence rate for estimating the prior in the $1$-Wasserstein metric\footnote{The $1$-Wasserstein metric is a natural choice here.
+We need a statistical distance that reflects the metric on the observation space, as our regret is tied to that metric as well.
+We also do not require the distributions to have the same support, or more precisely, be absolutely continuous with respect to $G_0$.
+Other common statistical distances such as total variation distance or Kullback--Leibler divergence do not meet these two desiderata.} is $n^{-1/4}$; \item if the prior has a density function with $k$ bounded derivatives, \citet{carroll1988optimal} shows that the fastest rate of convergence of any estimator of the prior is $(\log n)^{-k/2}$ in the $L_1$-norm of the p.d.f.
+Furthermore, if we assume the support of $G$ is bounded, the same rate of convergence applies to the $1$-Wasserstein metric. \end{itemize}